The Complete On the Corner Sessions: Content

 The box set contains over three hours of previously unreleased material.
 On the November 6, 1974 date, guitarist Pete Cosey replaced Al Foster on drums on "Hip-Skip".
 Later that day he returned to guitar for "What They Do", playing alongside Dominique Gaumont.
 "Minnie" is based on the Minnie Ripperton song "Loving You", and is considered to have an almost commercial disco sound, the most mainstream-sounding track of the collection.

 The Complete On the Corner Sessions also contains seven of the eight tracks that made up the 1974 double album Get Up with It.
 (The other track, "Honky Tonk", appears in unedited form on The Complete Jack Johnson Sessions.)
-Not included in the set is the "Molester" 7" single (a different mix of "Black Satin"), although the record label is included in the booklet.
+Not included in the set is the "Molester" 7-inch single (a different mix of "Black Satin"), although the record label is included in the booklet.